 That’s in constant dollars and it shows a remarkable thing.
 After the turmoil that brought Hugo Chavez to power, the Venezuelan economy started a nice run.
 Per capita GDP is a benchmark number that economists love to use to measure the health of a country.
 Here’s what wages look like in the country:

 Now, wages and economic growth don’t tell the whole story.
 Venezuela suffers from the curse of natural resources, which in her case is oil.
-What dumb people call socialism is really just the way things have always operated in countries with low levels of human capital.
+What dumb people call socialism is just the way things operate in countries with limited human capital.
 The elites monopolize the natural resources and the profits that come from selling them on the international market.
-They spread enough money around to prevent a revolt, but otherwise it a system not all that different from what existed in colonial times.
+They spread enough money around to prevent a revolt, but keep the majority for themselves.

 In other words, what ails Venezuela is not ideology.
 It is biology.
 It is the way it is because of its people.
 What determines the nature and character of a country is not the tax code or the regulatory regime.
-The nature of a country comes from the people.
 Venezuela lacks the human capital to operate a modern economy.
 It has and always will suffer from the smart fraction problem.
 That is, it lacks a large enough smart population to carry the rest of the population into a modern economy.
-It remains stuck in a model suited for its people.
+It is stuck in a model suited for its people.

 Put another way, it is people, not pots.
-Replace the Venezuelan population with Finns and they will figure out how to make a mild form of Nordic socialism work just fine.
-Fill the place up with Japaneses and the country will look like an Asian tiger.
-At the same time, begin to fill up the United States with Latin Americans and it is going to start to look like Latin America.
+Replace the Venezuelan population with Finns and they will figure out how to make a mild form of Nordic socialism work.
+Fill the place up with Japanese and the country will look like an Asian tiger.
+Fill up the United States with Latin Americans and it is going to start to look like Latin America.
 That’s why your newly imported replacements are running on platforms familiar to anyone getting ready to vote in the upcoming Mexican elections.

 Of course, the reason that raging cucks like Sloppy Williamson avoid the obvious is that it is much safer to focus on trivialities.
-Lefty mobs are not going to swarm his Rascal scooter if he avoids taboo subjects.
-That and these guys have been playing the role of useful idiot for so long, they are unable to notice that the world has changed.
+Lefty mobs are not going to swarm his Rascal Scooter as long as he avoids taboo subjects.
+That and these guys have been playing the role of useful idiot for so long, it is second nature.
 They operate like a cargo cult, convinced they can pretend it remains the 1980’s and it will magically be so.
 National Review is like a weird living museum to the Reagan era.

-The world has changed, though, and the debate has shifted upstream.
+The world has changed and the debate has shifted upstream.
 People are noticing that when you elect a new people, you don’t actually end up with a new people.
 You end up with a culture that reflects the biology of the people you imported.
 Whites in America are now coming to terms with the choices in front of them.
 Keep their head down and play make believe while they are replaced, or risk moral condemnation for defending their heritage and their culture.
-It’s a future with you or without you.
 That’s the debate.